roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-02 ****** byTheTalkMan© Audrey smugly placed her ankles on his shoulders, making sure that fat cock of his got in deep.
+Audrey smugly placed her ankles on his shoulders, making sure that fat cock of his got in deep.
 He pressed his dick into her, smothering it in its silky tightness until his balls rested against her ass.
 Derek looked down at Audrey, his fiery eyes meeting her arrogant stare.

  "If you're really a man... prove it."
 Audrey dared, smiling.
 Sneering Derek pulled back, easing his shaft out of his smothering wetness up to the tip.
 Then he slammed it back in roughly.